How to reduce late payments

 Claiming debt recovery costs

-You can also claim a fixed sum to cover the cost of chasing late payments.
-The amount depends on the size of the debt:
+On top of interest, you can claim a fixed sum to cover the cost of recovering each overdue payment.
+The amount depends on the size of the debt.

 Common causes of late payments